What are the legal frameworks?

 Thuringia

-Ministry of Environment, Energy, and Nature Conservation
+Ministry of Environment, Energy, Nature Conservation, and Forestry

 Thuringian State Office for the Environment, Mining and Nature Conservation